What Is a Long-Term Incentive Plan?

 Performance Share Units (PSUs) are commonly used as an equity-based incentive in executive compensation plans, but they can also be structured to provide cash payouts.
 Essentially, PSUs represent the right to receive a certain number of company shares or a cash equivalent based on achieving pre-set performance goals over a specified period.
 These goals are typically linked to the company's financial or operational metrics.

 Depending on the company's plan and the preferences of the employee, the payout upon vesting may be in the form of actual shares of the company stock, a cash amount equivalent to the value of these shares, or a combination of both.
 This flexibility allows companies to align executive rewards with corporate performance effectively while offering versatility in how these rewards are distributed.
-Whether settled in cash or shares, the underlying principle of PSUs remains constant: they incentivize and reward employees based on measurable company performance, aligning their interests with those of shareholders and driving business growth.
+Whether settled in cash or shares, the underlying principle of PSUs remains constant: they reward and motivate employees based on measurable company performance, aligning their interests with those of shareholders and driving business growth.

 Deferred Compensation Plans